 6. Elegant and Sustainable Floral Arrangements

-With floral arrangements, there’s a few ways you can make an impact.
+With floral arrangements, there’s a few eco friendly wedding ideas to help you make an impact.
 Make your wedding decorations sustainable with living flora and plants that can be gifted or taken home by guests afterwards.
 Another great idea to make your arrangements eco-conscious is to choose local flowers that are in season or donate the flowers after the wedding to a local nursing home or senior center.
 You can also donate your flowers to bring joy to patients coping with life changing illnesses through the nonprofit service Full Bloom.

 7. Vendors That Support Great Causes